Home » VPN » VPN Resource » Does VPN Protect Me? Is That Really Works?

 • At the center, your VPN IP will be displayed.

-If the VPN IP is different from your real IP address, then your VPN is not leaking.
+If the VPN IP differs from your actual IP address, then your VPN is not leaking.
 However, a VPN with an IP leak cannot protect you and your privacy.

 Torrent IP Test